Emotional Thread Has People Telling Stories Of What Their Dogs Did When They Were About To Die

 6. So sad

 My dog Jonesy is dying.
-She has heart disease.
-She was diagnosed this time last year.
-She has done well for the most part up until this last week, and we know it is time.
+She has heart disease and was diagnosed this time last year.
+She has done well for the most part until this last week, and we know it is time.
 We have a vet coming to the house on Monday to help her move on.

-Her favorite of all time places, is in between both my husband and I. So we are going to sit on the front porch with her in between us and pet her and love her as she passes.
+Her favorite place of all time is in between both my husband and me.
+So we are going to sit on the front porch with her in between us and pet her and love her as she passes.

 Sleeping a lot

 What is she doing?
 She is sleeping a lot.
-She can’t travel very far because the heart disease makes it difficult to breath.
+She can’t travel very far because the heart disease makes it difficult for her to breathe.
 So she pretty much stays in one place.
 One of us (my husband and I) or both of us are with her at all times right now.

 It is heartbreaking

-Most of all it’s breaking our hearts, all of ours, the cats, my husband, and I. It is tearing us up.
-We have the weekend with her and we are going to love her up.
-It is makes me cry.
-So here are some pictures of our Jonsey girl.
+Most of all, it’s breaking our hearts—all of ours: the cats, my husband, and I. It is tearing us up.
+We have the weekend with her, and we are going to love her up.
+It makes me cry.
+So here are some pictures of our Jonesy girl.

 7. A true story